 - Get to bed in time to get eight hours of sleep.

 What are your favorite ways to practice self care?
 Have you seen it make a difference in your health?
+I’d love to hear from you in the comments.

 Thanks to my Instagram friends for adding to this list: @afreshattitude, @cheesegirlpa, @corinnescleanjourney, @lynettesart, @my_crazy_low_carb_life